bl4de/ctf/2022/SquareCTF_2022/ezpwn1_writeup.md

 ## Solution

 From looking at the source code, we can see two `char[]` types being declared.
 The first one is a `command` string of 16 characters and the second one is an input controlled by an attacker - a string `way_too_small_input_buf` of 8 characters.
 The way how they will be put on stack means that if we overfill `way_too_small_input_buf`, it starts to overwrite the content of `command`.
 Execution of the `system(command)` line gives us an opportunity to run injected commands on the remote machine.
-The only caveat here is that our payload can't be longer than 24 characters in total (the rest of the input is going to be truncated).

-Let's try see if we can execute our own command then.
+Let's try to see if we can execute our own command then.
 First 8 characters of our input does not matter as they won't become the part of the `command` variable, so it's just a filler to get us to the beginning of `command` characters array:

 ```
 $ nc chals.2022.squarectf.com 4100